louislecoeur/3dss/README.md

-3D Spike Sorting Network / Animation
+3D Spike Sorting Network

-The permutation or the crosbar size can be changed in index.htm.
+The permutation or the crossbar size can be changed in index.htm.